-The area of a parallelogram is given by base x vertical height.
+The area of a parallelogram is base x vertical height.

-This can be deduced from the area of a rectangle, which is given by `A = bh`
+This can be deduced from the area of a rectangle, which is `A = bh`

-Move a triangle from one end of the rectangle (T1), and position on the other end (at T2).
+Move a triangle from one end of a parallelogram (from T2), and position at the other end (T1).
 The area of the parallelogram is the same as the area of the rectangle.

 Note that it is the vertical distance that provides the height.